diptavo/GAUSS/README.md

  R CMD INSTALL GAUSS_1.0.tar.gz
 ```

+If you face trouble in installing the tar zipped file in the above procedure, please download the file from this [link](https://www.dropbox.com/s/iq6w139fag3ozvw/GAUSS_1.0.tar.gz?dl=0)

 # Usage

 Several example files are provided with the package for the user to verify the formats and for toy-examples.